superlinked/VectorHub/docs/use_cases/knowledge_graphs.md

 ## Unlocking Reasoning Capabilities by Combining KGs and Embeddings

 **Knowledge Graphs** provide structured representations of entities and relationships.
-KGs empower complex reasoning through graph traversals, and handle multi-hop inferences. **Embeddings** encode information in vector space for similarity-based operations.
+KGs empower complex reasoning through graph traversals, and handle multi-hop inferences. **Embeddings** encode information in the vector space for similarity-based operations.
 Embeddings enable efficient approximate search at scale, and surface latent patterns.

-Combining KGs and embeddings permits their respective strengths to overcome each other’s weaknesses, and improve reasoning capabilities, in the following ways:
+**Combining KGs and embeddings** permits their respective strengths to overcome each other’s weaknesses, and improve reasoning capabilities, in the following ways:

 - **Joint Encoding** — Embeddings are generated for both KG entities and KG relationships.
 This distills statistical patterns in the embeddings.
 - **Neural Networks** — Graph neural networks (GNNs) operate on the graph structure and embedded elements through differentiable message passing.
 This fuses the benefits of both KGs and embeddings.
-- **Reasoning Flow** — First, knowledge graph traversals gather structured knowledge.
+- **Reasoning Flow** — Knowledge graph traversals gather structured knowledge.
 Then, embeddings focus the search and retrieve related content at scale.
 - **Explainability** — Explicit knowledge graph relationships help make the reasoning process transparent.
 Embeddings lend interpretability.
 - **Iterative Improvement** — Inferred knowledge can expand the knowledge graph.
 GNNs provide continuous representation learning.

-While KGs enable structured knowledge representation and reasoning, embeddings provide the pattern recognition capability and scalability of neural networks, augmenting reasoning capabilities in language AI that requires both statistical learning and symbolic logic.
+While KGs enable structured knowledge representation and reasoning, embeddings provide the pattern recognition capability and scalability of neural networks, augmenting reasoning capabilities in the kinds of language AI that require both statistical learning and symbolic logic.

 ## Improving Search with Collaborative Filtering